KeeganDavis/bootcamp-project-3/README.md

     - A declaration of a state of emergency
     - A call for international assistance.
 - This means this analysis isn't a true analysis of all natural disasters because there could be many disasters that weren't recorded because they didn't match any of the criteria.

+- There were other limitations when merging this dataset with other country statistics data.
+Data on population, population density, and surface area is sourced from the World Bank in 2020, so it is just barely outside of our data set timeline, which came from ~2000-2018.
+Further, grabbing one data point for populations of countries over a roughly 20 year period loses some significance - perhaps a median or mean population during the time frame could have been chosen instead.
+- A final additional limitation is that coordinating between country statistics, ISO info to provide keys for merging, and the disaster dataset led to some data loss during merging.
+This certainly could be improved upon, but it was discovered late and can be seen as an area for future development.

 ## Contributors
 - [Keegan Davis](https://github.com/KeeganDavis)
 - [Connor Lorden](https://github.com/clorden1)